Dwijad/Dockerize-Kafka-Connect/README.md

 Build docker image for secured kafka Connect worker in your local docker environment with Debzeium MySQL connector and JDBC source/sink connector.
 Subsequently deploy the kafka connect worker in kubernetes cluster in a distributed way.

 ### This kafka connect worker setup is for you if -
- -  You want to leverage your local kafka cluster running in SSL_SASL mode.
+ -  You want to leverage your local kafka cluster running in PLAINTEXT, SSL, SASL_PLAINTEXT, SSL_SASL mode.
  -  You have a schema registry server running in SSL mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
  - No other listener mode like PLAINTEXT, SSL, SSL_PLAINTEXT configured in kafka broker will not work.